Lisa Marie Varon: Debut and Knockouts Champion (2009–2010)

 On the February 18, 2010 episode of Impact!, Tara defeated Daffney by disqualification, after she hit Tara with a toolbox.
 At Destination X, Tara successfully defended her title against Daffney, who stole Poison the tarantula from her after the match.
 On the March 29 episode of Impact!, Tara retained her title against Daffney for a second time, this time in the first ever women's First Blood match in TNA.
 On the April 5 episode of Impact!, Tara was one of the four winners in an eight-Knockout Lockbox match.
 The box she opened contained her pet tarantula, Poison.
-At the same time, however, Tara lost the Knockouts Championship to Angelina Love, and began turning villainous due to her friction with Love heading into their match against The Beautiful People (Madison Rayne and Velvet Sky).
+At the same time, however, Tara lost the Knockouts Championship to Angelina Love, and began turning villainous due to her friction with Love heading into their match against The Beautiful People.
 At Lockdown, the villainous Tara attacked Love after losing a tag team steel cage match against Rayne and Sky, cementing Tara's heel turn.